 2.2 Statistical Analysis

-We used a linear mixed model in R (glmmTMB), using breathing frequency (fR) as a dependent variable, and habitat (Aquatic, Semi-aquatic or Terrestrial), environmental temperature where the individual was measured (air or water; for some semi-aquatic measurements were done both in air and water and the temperature where the individual was measured was used), activity level (rest, some activity, active) and Mb as independent variables.
+We used a linear mixed model in R (glmmTMB), using breathing frequency (fR) as a dependent variable, and habitat (Aquatic, Semi-aquatic or Terrestrial), environmental temperature where the individual was measured (air or water; for some semi-aquatic measurements were done both in air and water and the temperature where the individual was measured was used), activity level (rest, some activity, active) and body mass (Mb) as independent variables.
 Both fR and Mb were transformed using the common logarithm (log10).
 We used a hierarchical model, including a random effect of individual ID and nested random effects of order, family, genus and species.
-We used a Type II ANOVA to determine which included variables were significant (function Anova from the car package in R, Fox & Weisberg, 2019)), and a post-hoc test to asses variation in slopes between habitats (function emtrends in the package emmeans in R, Lenth, 2022).
-All values are reported as means ( s.d.) unless otherwise specified.
+We used a Type II ANOVA to test for associations between breath frequency and independent variables (function Anova from the car package in R, Fox & Weisberg, 2019)), and a post-hoc test to asses variation in slopes between habitats (function emtrends in the package emmeans in R, Lenth, 2022).
+All values are reported as means ( s.e.) unless otherwise specified.

 3. Results